cbeitzell/run_analysis/CodeBook.md

 # Run Analysis
 <p>This code book is for a tidy data set located in RunAnalysis.txt file.
-It was created from a data set created in the Human Activity Recognition Using Smartphones tests. (http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones) The data from the test was filtered for mean and standard deviation variables, and then averaged to create the tidy data set.
+It was created from a data set created in the Human Activity Recognition Using Smart phones tests. (http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones) The data from the test was filtered for mean and standard deviation variables, and then averaged to create the tidy data set.
 This code book consists of a description of the tidy data, a definition of the variables in the new data set, and a description of the steps taken to transform the data into a tidier version. </p>
 - [The Data](#The Data)
 - [Code book](#Code book)
 - [Study design](#Study design)